• Skip to primary navigation

 Just glue the house to the base and coat the base with Glossy Accents as well.

 And that's it.
 That's how you make the Delft Canal House to look like a miniature ceramic house.
 I hope you like it.
 Please let me know.
-If you have any questions, just email me at [email protected]
+If you have any questions, just email me at [email protected].

 Lucy

-• Make a Castle Challenge
+• Make a Flamingo Cake Topper

 « Make a Quick and Easy St. Patrick's Day Card